Mirantis/mke-docs/content/docs/concepts/architecture.md

 ### Container Network Interface (CNI)

-MKE 4k supports Container Network Interface (CNI) plugins, to provide networking function within a cluster that is secure, scalable, and policy-driven.
+MKE 4k supports Container Network Interface (CNI) plugins.
+Such components provide networking functionality within a cluster that is secure, scalable, and policy-driven.

 MKE 4k installs with the Calico CNI by default.
 Other CNI options, though, such